 Another famous connection that Mason City has is to Frank Lloyd Wright.
-There is strong architectural history of Mason City.
+There is a strong architectural history of Mason City.
 Many homes are built in prairie style architecture.
 The start of these home styles was from Frank Lloyd Wright.
 Two of his structures remain in Mason City today.
-Frank Lloyd Wright designed both the Stockman House and the Park Inn Hotel.
+Frank Lloyd Wright-designed both the Stockman House and the Park Inn Hotel.
 The Park Inn Hotel is the last remaining hotel that was designed by Frank Lloyd Wright.

-With Mason City being so close to I-35, getting to the larger cities of Minneapolis or Des Moines is an easy 2 hour drive.
-If you are traveling farther, you can catch a flight out of the Mason City Municipal airport.
+With Mason City being so close to I-35, getting to the larger cities of Minneapolis or Des Moines is an easy 2-hour drive.
+If you are traveling farther, you can catch a flight out of the Mason City Municipal Airport.

 Three building apartment complex in a great location.
 Stable tenantcy.
 8 two bedroom apartments scheduled at $550/mo and 8 more at $535/mo.
 12 one bedroom apartments s...